aritraonlinecourse-debug/Feedants-Full-Stack/README.md

 13. Rewards.
 14. Previous winners.

-The application supports multiple competitions, and each competition has its own details and timeline.
+The application supports multiple competitions, with each competition having its own details and lifecycle.

 ### 2.2 Competition Lifecycle

-The competition status is calculated using the competition dates and the current time.
+The current competition state is calculated using the configured competition dates and the current time.

-The supported states are:
+The application supports the following states:

 1. Upcoming
 2. Registration Open